 Mango Languages included all these aspects in their header.

-The company explained what type of services they offer, demonstrated their application, and added two types of action buttons: one for the registration and another one for the video of the product.
+The company explained what type of services they offer, demonstrate their application, and added two types of action buttons: one for the registration and another one for the video of the product.
 Plus, they placed a special offer at the top of their header, which allows new users to try their app for a lower price.

 The main idea behind the header is to provide the most important information about your product right away.
 If you hit the target and a person finds this information useful, they will scroll for further details.

-A title which will definitely pop should include a description of the benefits your product will bring to customers and a call to action, all rendered within a 2-3 word sentence.
+A title which will definitely pop should include a description the benefits your product will bring to customers and a call to action, all rendered within a 2-3 word sentence.
 In the description, you can write a couple of short sentences which elaborate on the title and uncover important details which users need to know right away.

 Product and its benefits detailed description